onepanelio/core-docs/docs/deployment/configuration/dns.md

 ---
-title: DNS
+title: Local DNS with Dnsmasq
-sidebar_label: Local DNS
+sidebar_label: Local DNS with Dnsmasq
-description: Set up DNS for microk8s
+description: Setup local DNS with Dnsmasq for MicroK8s
 ---

 :::note
 This guide is for Ubuntu 20.04
 :::

-## Set up DNS with DNSMASQ
+## Set up DNS with Dnsmasq

 :::important
 Make sure you have an ip address and the domain you want to use ready.